 Does New York State Require Child Safety Seats and Restraint Systems?

-Motor vehicle accidents, unfortunately, occur with more than 136,000 New Yorkers visiting emergency rooms each year to be treated.
-If children aren’t properly restrained, this increases their risk of injury in the event of a crash.
+Motor vehicle accidents, unfortunately, occur every day and result in more than 136,000 trips to the emergency rooms in New York every year.
+As most New York car accident lawyers are too familiar with, if not properly restrained, a child faces a much greater risk of injury in the event of a crash.
 New York State has established strict specifications when it comes to child safety seats and restraint systems.

 - All children age 4 and younger must ride in approved child safety seats.

 - All children must ride in a child an age-appropriate restraint system until they turn 8 years old.

 - Children under age 8 can ride in an age-appropriate seat, harness, vest, or booster seat in conjunction with a vehicle seat belt, but they cannot ride with a seat belt alone.

 "Always be sure to follow the exact instructions given by manufacturers when installing and securing a child safety seat or restraint system to ensure it’s done correctly.
 Be sure to also check age, weight, and height recommendations as directed by federal requirements and the manufacturer.
 An incorrectly installed child safety seat or one that is not used for the right age or child size can be dangerous.
 Children should always ride in the rear seat of the vehicle." — Howard Raphaelson, New York Personal Injury Lawyer at Raphaelson & Levine